 A student found to be in possession of any type of weapon or dangerous instrument shall be reported to the police and immediate disciplinary action will take place pending due process and a right to a hearing.
 Firearms, knives, pepper spray, and other dangerous instruments identified by the school and or police are considered to be weapons.

-Refer to Linden Board of Education Policy 5131.7 for the complete policy regarding Weapons and Dangerous Instruments.
+Refer to Linden Board of Education Policy #8467 Regarding Weapons and Dangerous Instruments.